obsrvbl-oss/flowlogs-reader/README.md

 You may use the `FlowRecord.from_message(...)` constructor if you have a line of log text instead of an event dictionary.

-`FlowLogsReader` takes the name of a log group and can then yield all the Flow Log records from that group.
+`FlowLogsReader` reads from CloudWatch Logs.
+It takes the name of a log group and can then yield all the Flow Log records from that group.

 ```python
 >>> from flowlogs_reader import FlowLogsReader